curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic examples - jukebox.md

 > [!note]
-> This version was made before v0.6 and should be refactor using the [[AGEBasic event system]].
+> This version was made before v0.6 and should be refactor using the [[AGEBasic cabinet event system]].
 # CDL

 ```YAML